Sam-Dragon/cloud/gcp/relational-database.md

   - Based on latency [seconds, milliseconds or microseconds]
   - Based on No. of transactions per second [hundred or million or trillion]
   - Based on data size [MBs or GBs or PBs]

+> Relational Database
+- predefined schema with tables & relationships
+- strong transactional capabilities
+- Used for OLTP [Online Transaction Processing] usecases
+- Used for OLAP [Online Analytics Processing] usecases